-Important course withdrawal dates are published in the Registration Guide and are available on the College's web site.
 It is the student's responsibility to drop a course.
-Any informal arrangements made with the instructors or other College staff members may result in a failing grade as well as financial liability for all charges incurred for the course.
+Any informal arrangements made with the instructors or other college staff members may result in a failing grade as well as financial liability for all charges incurred for the course.
 If a student stops attending/participating in a class, it is strongly recommended that they initiate a drop.
 There is no guarantee that an instructor will drop a student.

-If entitled to a refund, the student must wait for any refund due to be posted to the student's bank account on record or issued paper check by the Business Office.
-Students who receive any type of financial assistance or Veterans benefits should notify the Financial Aid Office before withdrawing from courses.
+If entitled to a refund, the refund due will be posted to the student's bank account on record or issued paper check by the Business Office.
+Students who receive any type of financial assistance or Veterans Affairs benefits should notify the Financial Aid Office before withdrawing from courses.